LucasHJin/obsidian-pets/README.md

 - 🖼️ 10 different backgrounds for your pets to play in
 - 🎾 Pet interactivity - you can play fetch and throw balls for your pets to retrieve
 - ➡️ Movable view to allow for personal customization
+- 🤖 *Catbot* (chatbot) that can answer questions with context from your vault

 ## Getting Started
 ### Installation